 This article describes the effects of a wasp sting.

-Wasp venom, which is injected into you when you are stung.
+Wasp venom is toxic.
+It is injected into you when you are stung.

-- Swelling of throat, lips and mouth *
+- Swelling of throat, lips, tongue, and mouth *

 - Severe decrease in blood pressure

 - Collapse (shock) *